 What is Malaria?

-Symptoms of malaria include headache, abdominal (stomach) pain, chills, shaking, fever, and sweats.
-If left untreated, malaria may cause seizures, anemia, jaundice, heart failure, kidney failure, coma, and even death.
+Symptoms of malaria include headache, abdominal (stomach) pain, chills, shaking, fever and sweats.
+If left untreated, malaria may cause seizures, anemia, jaundice, heart failure, kidney failure, coma and even death.

-Areas of the world where malaria is a risk include: Africa, South East Asia, South Asia, China, the Middle East, Eastern Europe, South Pacific, Oceania, South America, Central America and parts of the Caribbean and Mexico.
+Areas of the world where malaria is a risk include Africa, South East Asia, South Asia, China, the Middle East, Eastern Europe, South Pacific, Oceania, South America, Central America and parts of the Caribbean and Mexico.

 People who survive repeated or lengthy episodes of malaria as children will have some immunity to infection.
 However, this wears off a few years after moving away from an area with risk of malaria.
-People who move to Canada from at risk areas will require anti-malaria medication when visiting or returning to at risk areas.
+People who move to Canada from at risk areas will need anti-malaria medication when visiting or returning to at risk areas.

 How can I protect myself from malaria?

-If you travel to an area at risk of malaria, you need to protect yourself before you travel, while you are travelling, and when you return home.
+If you travel to an area at risk of malaria, you need to protect yourself before you travel, while you are travelling and when you return home.

-It is important that you take your anti-malaria medication for the entire time you are travelling.
+You need to take your anti-malaria medication for the entire time you are travelling.
 If you have side effects from the medication, do not stop taking it without getting advice from a health care professional.

 - Products that combine sunscreen and repellent are not recommended.
-When using sunscreen, apply the repellent 15 to 30 minutes after the sunscreen.
+When using sunscreen, apply the repellent 15 to 30 minutes after the sunscreen

-- Spray insecticidal spray indoors in the evening.
+- Spray insecticidal spray indoors in the evening

 When you return home